damncabbage/deadname.id.au/_posts/2017-01-09-effective-types-a-parameterised-type-primer-flow.markdown

 > * [Phantom Types](/blog/2017/02/effective-types-phantom-types-with-flow/) (Flow)
 > * Type Design (Flow; coming soonish)

 "Parameterised Types" are a feature of Flow, TypeScript, and a growing collection of other languages.
 They're a way to punch holes in a type definition, leaving it to a later user to fill the gaps with specific types.
 They're a tool for letting you create type definitions that are both generic and reusable, and also as a tool for us to work on functions while excluding details we don't care about.
+Parameterised Types are sometimes also known as "Generics" (see Java, C#, the Go "Generics" debate, etc).

 This is a little hard to relate in a sentence or two, so let's get straight to it.
 Here's a few type declarations: